Getting Baltimore's Kids

-Project Play: Baltimore is a multi-year initiative designed to help stakeholders grow the quality and quantity of sport options available to local youth.
+Project Play: Baltimore, a multi-year initiative was designed to help stakeholders grow the quality and quantity of sport options available to local youth.
 Organized by the Aspen Institute with support from Under Armour, it is based on the simple idea that no single organization can do this alone.
 Only through teamwork can leaders and caregivers provide every child an opportunity to play.